gregives/gregives.co.uk/contents/projects/hype.md

 <lazy-image src="hype/icon.png" alt="Hype app icon" width="15rem" />

 We presented our app to more than one hundred attendees at the hackathon and talked about what we had learnt at our first hackathon.
-I found it an incredible experience and as such a became involved in the organising committee for hackSheffield.
-You can read more about <nuxt-link to="/projects/hacksheffield">my role in hackSheffield and the other hackathons I've attended</nuxt-link>.
+I found it an incredible experience and as such a became involved in the organising committee for HackSheffield.
+You can read more about <nuxt-link to="/projects/hacksheffield">my role in HackSheffield and the other hackathons I've attended</nuxt-link>.